secretstartups/handbook/offsite/index.html.md

 1. Help to operationalize any asks or decisions that have been made

 This Zoom call is a separate invite.
-The Staff EBA to the CEO is responsible for setting up the invite, the doc for the call, and inviting CEO Skips.
+The EBA to the CEO is responsible for setting up the invite, the doc for the call, and inviting CEO Skips.
 The CoS to the CEO will moderate the call.

 The CoS to the CEO is responsible for meeting material.
 The CoS to the CEO will share the meeting recap material no later than 72 business hours after the offsite concludes and at least 48 hours in advance of the CEO-Skips Meeting.
 Material will include an event summary and a highlight video message from the CEO.
 The highlight video is intended to set context async as we do not present in the meeting.
 All materials will be signed off on by the legal team in advance of sharing.